jtl-transit/busdecomp/data/readme.md

 This folder contains the input data for the spatial decomposition process.

-Road network files can be downloaded from [https://www.geofabrik.de/](https://www.geofabrik.de/)
+Note that road network shapefiles are not stored here due to file size limitations, but can be downloaded from [https://www.geofabrik.de/](https://www.geofabrik.de/)